Destroy All Humans! (2005 video game): Characters

 Furons: Coming from the planet Furon, mistaken for Gorta in 'Destroy All Humans!' by the Majestic, in the Proxima Centauri system.
 Pox corrects the planet's name in 'Destroy All Humans!
 Path of the Furon'.
-The Furons are aliens that have a similar appearance to the Greys, aside from having mouths full of sharp teeth.
-Furons are named after diseases (such as Orthopox and Cryptosporidium), and are a highly advanced race who use their technology for harsh, unsympathetic science and vicious war.
+The Furons are aliens with a similar appearance to the Greys, aside from having mouths full of sharp teeth.
+Furons are named after diseases (such as Orthopox and Cryptosporidium) and are a highly advanced race who use their technology for harsh, unsympathetic science and vicious war.
 Unregulated atomic weaponry caused a fatal mutation in the Furon race whereby they could no longer reproduce due to their lack of genitalia.
 Using their advanced biotechnology, they began cloning themselves, rendering each Furon virtually immortal, memories and personalities being technologically transferred to each new clone.
 However, with each new clone errors appeared in the genetic material, leading to unpredictable results.
 Without an infusion of uncorrupted Furon D.N.A., they will clone themselves into extinction.